data-storage-lab/BugBench/PMBugs/README.md

-# Classification of PM-Related Bug Patches in the Linux Kernel
+# Understanding Persistent Memory Related Issues in the Linux Kernel

 This repository contains patches submitted to the Linux Kernel source tree that fix correctness issues related to Persistent Memory (PM) devices.